tytydraco/yessleep/out/The_Carrigan_bloodline_has_kept_something_locked_up_for_generations_My_sister_is_the_last_true_Carrigan.md

 Saltpenny was more bones than body now, a worn-down main street lined with dusty display windows, their glass streaked with years of neglect.
 Faded yellow signs still clung to the doors—CLOSING DOWN SALE!
 EVERYTHING MUST GO!—but everything had already been gone a long time.

-I stopped off at a petrol station to top up and buy myself some crisps.
+I stopped at a gas station to top up and buy some snacks.

 It’s a testament to how frozen in time this shithole is, because the eyes that followed me—this outsider with bare shoulders and a tattoo snaking up her neck—knew me by name, never mind that the last time anybody laid eyes on me, I was hollering and bucking in the back of a police cruiser almost twenty-five years ago.